kamilrybacki/Phaistos/docs/main-features.md

 names.
 So, in the custom validator, you can use `name` instead of `value` for a field that is named ... `name`!
 This makes the code more readable and maintainable.
+3. You can use logging via the `logger` variable inside **all** custom validators, which hooks up into the global validation logger.
+It is included by default in the transpiled code.